Citizen's Helping in Police Services (C.H.I.P.S.)

 Vehicle Maintenance - Volunteers shuttle vehicles in need of maintenance, including delivery and pickup at the City Shops as well as the car wash.
 They also re-supply equipment that is assigned to patrol and detective vehicles as the need arises.

 Office and Administrative Support - Volunteers provide support as needed, such as helping in the Crime Prevention office and with officers who monitor and report on sex offenders in Kennewick.
-Other assignments include assistance in records and filing at the City Attorney’s office, which prosecutes misdemeanor cases for the police department, and other special projects as they arise.

-Mail Runs- Volunteers provide daily mail delivery to and from various locations: The Benton County Justice Center, South East Communication Center (SECOMM), City Hall, the Juvenile Justice Center as needed, and the City of Kennewick Municipal Services building.
+Mail Run- Volunteers provide daily mail delivery to and from various locations: The Benton County Justice Center, South East Communication Center (SECOMM), City Hall, the Juvenile Justice Center as needed, and the City of Kennewick Municipal Services building.

 If you are interested in becoming part of the CHIPS program contact us.